How to Elope in Alabama – Locations, Permits, & Alabama Elopement Packages

 A groom nuzzling up to his new bride as they sit on a boat while eloping in Alabama

-Can you elope in Alabama?
+Can You Elope in Alabama?

 A newlywed couple embracing on a wooden platform under a canopy of trees

-How to elope in Alabama
+How to Elope in Alabama (Marriage Laws + License Info)

-2. Get the completed form notarized
+2. Have the completed form notarized

 A couple kissing in the surf on the beach during their Alabama elopement

-Where to elope in Alabama
+Where to Elope in Alabama

 Growing up in Alabama (and really anywhere), you become so accustomed to your surroundings.
 You get used to the unique and special locations that might excite someone else.
 When you’re browsing through the beautiful locations that have potential for eloping in Alabama, I hope you’re as pleasantly surprised as I was.
 There are so many unique locations!